aledefreitas/wow-recruitment/README.md

 > These are subject to change throughout the development of this project

 ### Application Architecture
-- [ ] ~~Service Oriented Architecture~~
-  - _Decided to implement a DDD approach (albeit being much more complex), since I already had plenty of experience with SoA.
-This way I can practice DDD and Hexagonal Architecture with this project._

 - [x] Domain Driven Design
 - [x] Hexagonal Architecture
 - [ ] CQRS